asshishkova/restaurant/README.md

 1. If you do not have Docker, [download and install docker](https://docs.docker.com/get-docker/).

-2. Pull the latest mysql image: `docker pull mysql/mysql-server`

-3. Run a docker container with a new database:
+2. Run a docker container with a new database:

 `docker run -p 3306:3306 --name restaurantdb -e MYSQL_ROOT_PASSWORD=password -e MYSQL_ROOT_HOST=% -e MYSQL_DATABASE=restaurant_db -d mysql/mysql-server`